HWTechClub/CS-Course-Resources/Year4.md

 <br>
 <br>

 - **Any programming language** with vector operations, preferably Python or Matlab.
 But Java can also do (however, you will miss the vector operations, unless you use a library such as jama).
-Python (see also other references)
-#### Python
+#### Python (see also other references)
   - [Python for Beginners](https://www.youtube.com/watch?v=kqtD5dpn9C8) - Programming with Mosh (YouTube)
   - [Python Tutorial - Full Course](https://www.youtube.com/watch?v=_uQrJ0TkZlc) - Programming with Mosh (YouTube)
   - [Python Courses](https://python-course.eu/) - python-course.eu